 I would not be surprised to see the exodus to the US accelerate in the future.
 Kids are more aware of the outside world and the limitations they face living on an atoll.
 I can’t blame them one bit for wanting to buy a one-way ticket to Honolulu or LA.
 I’d do the same.

 I’m not going to say too much because I want to save it for a much longer post with photos and video.
 I got to go diving in the rock islands of Palau today as well as snorkeling in the jellyfish lake.
 Swimming with jellyfish is a surreal experience.
 Especially thousands of them.
 It is easily one of my top experiences on this trip.

 I did get to talk to the commanding officer of the US Naval mission to Palau (yes there is one).
-It is a group of seabees who just do construction projects on the island and train Palaueans to build things.
-I met a similar group from the Army Corps of Engineers on Majuro who were building a basketball court and fixing up an elementary school.
+It is a group of Seabees who just do construction projects on the island and train Palauans to build things.
+I met a similar group from the Army Corps of Engineers on Majuro who was building a basketball court and fixing up an elementary school.
 I think the guys assigned to Palau have the #1 assignment of any branch of any military in the world.

 Diving is the best way to meet smart, interesting women.

 The internet here is like the opposite of the Majuro.
-In Majuro, the infrastructure on the island was horrible, but the actually connection to the net was OK assuming you could get one.
+In Majuro, the infrastructure on the island was horrible, but the actual connection to the net was OK assuming you could get one.

 On Palau, there are internet cafes all over, but it feels as if the whole country is on the same dial-up connection.
 Everywhere is slow.
 I’d be willing to be the country has one crappy link to the outside and there is way more demand than there is bandwidth.
 No matter where I have tried to get on, I’ll have long spells where no data gets through, then there will be a torrent of data and everything will go quickly.